+1. Typical publications in your field/discipline and how they are viewed (e.g., book chapters):

+Research in English is typically disseminated through scholarly publication in peerreviewed monographs, book chapters and journals.
+Scholars may also produce creative writing that contributes to new knowledge and demonstrates external validation (see Discipline Norms for Creative Works).

-- 1. Typical publications in your field/discipline and how they are viewed (e.g., book chapters): - A monograph with an esteemed publisher (i.e., a university press, a respected commercial academic publisher such as Routledge, or else a book that is part of an established series) would be expected of an outstanding MQRF candidate (or at least a contract for a monograph.) - Invited book chapters are an indication of esteem but these are not subject to the same review process as a refereed journal article. - Refereed journal articles are most common. - 2.
-Norms for authorship (e.g., sole vs joint, order of authorship): - Sole authorship is most common. - If a publication has been co-authored, authors' names are listed alphabetically.
-It should also be assumed that each author has contributed equally to the publication. - 3.
-Quality indicators and how to interpret them: - Impact factors and citations typically are low in Humanities disciplines, and are therefore not the most effective indication of research dissemination. - Other indicators of impact are: positive reviews of monographs in peer-reviewed journals, invitations to contribute to edited collections, etc. - 4.
-A general guide to expected output post PhD and per year/level (e.g., number and/or kind of publications) as well as what "outstanding" might look like: - Expected output for a good MQRF candidate would be: 1-2 journal articles during PhD candidature, at least one per year post-PhD, and a monograph. - Expected output for an outstanding MQRF candidate would be 3-4 journal articles during PhD candidature, at least one per year post-PhD, and a monograph. - Current expectations for a Level A/Level B staff are one publication per year but an outstanding MQRF candidate should exceed this.
+- Monographs in English are ranked more highly than journal articles and book chapters.
+A monograph published, in press or under contract with a respected publisher (i.e., a university press, a commercial academic publisher such as Routledge or Taylor & Francis, or a book that is part of an established series) would be expected of an outstanding MQLF candidate.
+In English some monographs published in shorter formats (e.g. Cambridge "Elements") can be prestigious. - Book chapters in prestigious edited collections provide evidence that the author was invited as an expert to contribute on a topic. - Refereed journal articles are most common. - 2.
+Norms for authorship (e.g., sole vs joint, order of authorship): - Sole authorship is most common. - Co-authorship demonstrates a capacity to collaborate on research.
+In the case of numerous co-authorships, however, it is important that the author has a number of publications where they are lead author. - If a publication has been co-authored, authors' names are usually listed alphabetically.
+It should also be assumed that each author has contributed equally to the publication, unless the order of names is not alphabetical or there is a statement to the contrary. - 3.
+Quality indicators and how to interpret them: - There are now numerous tools for capturing citation data and quality impact factors in the humanities including Scopus, Web of Science and Google Scholar.
+Although impact factors and citations are typically low in the humanities, it is increasingly common for grant applicants to give some indication of citation and impact. - Articles by competitive MQLF applicants should have been published in quality refereed journals in their field, including some top journals (eg ranked Q1 or Q2 by Scimago, or with high journal impact figures in Google Scholar). - For monographs, the best guides to quality are the reputation of the publisher, the series, the editors and the contents of a collection. - Other indicators of quality and impact are positive reviews of monographs in peer-reviewed journals, and invitations to contribute to edited collections.

+- 4. A general guide to expected output post PhD and per year/level (e.g., number and/or kind of publications) as well as what "outstanding" might look like: - Expected output for a good MQLF candidate would be 1-2 quality journal articles during PhD candidature. - Expected output for an outstanding MQLF candidate would be 3-4 journal articles/book chapters during PhD candidature, and a monograph published or in press post-PhD. - Current expectations for a Level A/Level B staff in English are 1-2 publications per year but an outstanding MQLF candidate should exceed this post-PhD. - Outstanding would also include evidence of external competitive research grant funding.

+Reviewed by Bridget Griffen-Foley (Arts/MCCALL) and Hsu-Ming Teo (Arts/MCCALL, English) January 2024

-Provided by Victoria Flanagan (Arts, English), MQRF Panel Member, September 2013
+Reviewed by Louise D'Arcens (Arts, English), May 2020